Working in the United Arab Emirates

 The UAE's rich natural petrocarbon resources have helped to fund the country's construction boom and growth as a tourist destination.
 Strategically positioned on the Persian Gulf, the UAE is a major trade hub and one of the world's leading importers and exporters.

 The financial crisis of 2008/9 hit the UAE hard, with fluctuating oil prices, a depressed real estate market, banking collapse and a decline in consumer luxury spending.
-Since then, the country has heavily diversified into banking and finance, trade and commerce, industry, tourism and entertainment.
-Property prices have since stabilised, bringing a renewed appetite for construction.
+Since then, the country has heavily diversified, particularly in Dubai which is the only emirate that is not dependent on the oil industry.
+Growth sectors include banking and finance, trade and commerce, industry, tourism and entertainment.
+Property prices have now stabilised, bringing a renewed appetite for construction.
+The Digital Dubai initiative was launched in 2021 with the aim of making Dubai a globally leading digital economy.

 Investment in economic diversification has proved very successful.
 The UAE is one of the largest oil and gas producers in the world, but only 30% of the UAE GDP (gross domestic product, a measure of a country's economic performance) is from petrocarbons.

-Leading employers include: DHL (logistics), Onnicom Media Group (media), Splash (retail), Hilton Worldwide (hospitality), The One (retail), AstraZeneca Gulf (pharmaceuticals), Weber Shandwick (professional services), 3M (manufacturing), EMC (IT), Estee Lauder (health and beauty) and Dulsco (HR and industrial services).
+Leading employers include : DHL (logistics), Omnicom Media Group (media), Splash (retail), Hilton Worldwide (hospitality), The One (retail), AstraZeneca Gulf (pharmaceuticals), Weber Shandwick (professional services), 3M (manufacturing), EMC (IT), Estee Lauder (health and beauty) and Dulsco (HR and industrial services).
+Several of these have headquarters in Dubai.

 Over 5,000 British firms operate in the region including BP, Shell, Rolls-Royce, BAE Systems, Mott McDonald, SERCO, Standard Chartered, HSBC and John Lewis.